 Due to the lack of IPv4 addresses, IPv6 deployments have recently gained in importance in the Internet.
-Several transition mechanisms exist that allow translating IPv6 packets into IPv4 packets, thus enabling the coexistence and interoperability of both protocols.
+Several transition mechanisms exist that include translating IPv6 packets into IPv4 packets, thus enabling the coexistence and interoperability of both protocols.

-This thesis describes an implementation of the transition mechanism NAT64 implemented in P4.
+This thesis describes an implementation of the translation mechanism NAT64, implemented in P4.
 Using the P4 programming language a software emulated switch was created that translates IPv4 to IPv6 and vice versa.
-Due to the target independence of P4 the same code can be compiled for and deployed to on the FPGA hardware platform "NetFPGA".
+Due to the target independence of P4 the same code can be compiled for and deployed to the FPGA hardware platform "NetFPGA".

-Within the NetFPGA the NAT64 implementation achieves a stable throughput of 9.29 Gigabit/s and allows in-network translations without a router.
+Within the NetFPGA the NAT64 implementation achieves a stable throughput of 9.28 Gigabit/s.
+Our solution allows in-network translations without a router or client configurations.
 Due to the nature of P4, the implementation runs at line speed and thus with different hardware the same code can run potentially at much higher speeds, for instance on 100 Gbit/s switches.